dustinruehle/Deploy-Bosh-Health-Metrics-Forwarder/bosh-hm-forwarder.md

 ![How Bosh Forwarder works](./images/bosh-forwarder-how.png)

-The `boshhmforwarder` can be deployed as a separate bosh release.
-This release contains a single VM with an [OpenTSDB listener](http://opentsdb.net) and a `metron agent` job.
+The `boshhmforwarder` can be deployed as a separate [bosh release](https://bosh.io/docs/release.html) using your foundation's existing [bosh director](https://bosh.io/docs/bosh-components.html#director).
+This bosh release contains a single VM with an [OpenTSDB listener](http://opentsdb.net) and a `metron agent` job.
 The `metron agent` is configured to send the bosh health metric events, received on the `OpenTSDB listener`, to the `doppler` VMs in your Cloud Foundry foundation.

 ##### Deploying the Bosh Health Metrics Forwarder

 Going from zero to bosh health metrics in the firehose is just a few steps.
 These steps are:

-1. Build your manifest using the sample below:
+1. Build your manifest using the sample below (the lines with << >> are informational and should be removed):
 ```
 name: boshhmforwarder

-director_uuid: <<get using bosh status>>
+<<get using bosh status>>
+director_uuid: e4cbdf25-9131-4972-a92f-a5485071966f

 releases:
 - name: cf
-  version: <<get using bosh releases>>
+  <<get using bosh releases>>
+  version: 239.0.26
 - name: loggregator
   version: latest

 stemcells:
 - alias: trusty
   os: ubuntu-trusty
-  version: <<get from bosh deployments looking at the stemcells column of the cf release or use latest>>
+  version: latest

 instance_groups:
 - name: boshhmforwarder
   instances: 1
   stemcell: trusty
-  azs: <<get name where you want to deploy from your Ops Manager Director>>
+  <<get name where you want to deploy from your Ops Manager Director>>
+  azs: myaz
   vm_type: medium
   networks:
-  - name: <<get name where you want to deploy from your Ops Manager Director>>
+  <<get name where you want to deploy from your Ops Manager Director>>
+  - name: myNetwork
     static_ips:
-    - <<get from bosh cloud-config, from an ip not used>>
+    <<get from bosh cloud-config, from an ip not used>>
+    - 192.168.0.99
   jobs:
   - name: boshhmforwarder
     release: loggregator